Software Engineering

 SE 496: Software Engineering Capstone Project II

 This is the second part of the capstone project started in SE 495 course.
-In this part, students provide software low-level design produced in SE 490, implement the design, test their code, and manage and evaluate their final product.
-Student teams must deliver the code, a final report and a do a presentation and demonstration for their implemented software.
+In this part, students develop a software solution based on the low-level design which was produced as a part of SE 495.
+This includes implementation, testing, managing, and evaluating their final product.
+Student teams must deliver the executable code, a final report, and present and demonstrate their software solution.